Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Introduction

 for any $D$-invariant point $\BS{a}$ of degree $d$.
 Hence the transcendency index

-defined in \cite{REFpitman}, is majorised by $\dim \overline{X}_{\BS{a}}\,(\le m)$ at $D$-invariant point of degree $\infty$. } That is, the transcendency of an embedding $X\subset\BB{C}^m$ of complex manifold is not very high excepting points of a set expressed as a countable union of thin analytic subsets, even if $X$ is quite general.
-This estimate has both merits and demerits in comparison with the zero-estimate obtained as a corollary of Gabrielov's multiplicity-estimate \cite{REFgabrielov} of Noetherian functions on an integral manifold of a Noetherian vector field.
+defined in \cite{REFpitman}, is majorised by $\dim \overline{X}_{\BS{a}}\,(\le m)$ at a $D$-invariant point of degree $\infty$. } That is, the transcendency index of an embedding $X\subset\BB{C}^m$ of complex manifold is bounded above effectively excepting points of a set expressed as a countable union of thin analytic subsets, even if $X$ is quite general.
+This estimate has both merits and demerits in comparison with the zero-estimate obtained as a corollary of Gabrielov's multiplicity-estimate \cite{REFgabrielov} for Noetherian functions on an integral manifold of a Noetherian vector field.

 All results remain valid also for the real analytic category.
 We do not treat the multi-point interpolation problem as \cite{REFBC-1} in this paper.
+The earlier half of this paper consists of detailed descriptions of the basic facts which may be well-known to specialists of the respective fields.
+They are included because the author could not guess the fields of readers.